visionect/assignments/fullstack/01-Joan-Sleep/README.md

 ```
 docker-compose up
 ```
-Application should be accessible browsable on `http://localhost:8000/`
+Application should be browsable on `http://localhost:8000/`